I’m sure your book is lovely.

 Is your representation intersectionally responsible?

-The standards for BFL-approved books are unique, as we approach topics through a progressive, intersectional, and destigmatizing lens.
+Our standards for the books we feature approach topics through a intersectional and destigmatizing lens.

 I ask that you see if your work aligns with the radically progressive BFL statement of values before we waste each other’s time, but no one ever bothers clicking that.